binarydev/dreamcatcher/README.md

 **Troubleshooting Tips**
 - When testing Dreamcatcher locally using Docker and a locally-served target site, be sure to use your machine's external-facing IP address in the `url` parameter (rather than `localhost`).
-- Don't be alarmed if your generated PNG files are twice as large as the requested dimensions.
+- Don't be alarmed if your generated image files are twice as large as the requested dimensions.
 Dreamcatcher sets the `deviceScaleFactor` property of the Chromium viewport to `2`, so as to generate images suitable for high-resolution "retina" displays.

 # API